naman/starter-hugo-academic/content/authors/admin/_index.md

 <!-- I also collaborated with <a target="_blank" href="https://www.microsoft.com/en-us/research/people/aseemr/">Aseem Rastogi</a>, <a target="_blank" href="https://www.microsoft.com/en-us/research/people/svolos/">Stavros Volos</a> and <a target="_blank" href="https://www.microsoft.com/en-us/research/people/apmehra/">Apurv Mehra</a>. -->
 Prior to this, I was working as a DevSecOps Engineer at <a target="_blank"  href="https://grab.com">Grab</a> to automate their security defenses and as a Site Reliability Engineer at <a target="_blank" href="https://media.net">media.net</a> to support their near-unethical contextual advertising business.
 Phew.

-My primary research interests lie in building secure & private systems which include trusted computing, usability and IoT, especially in healthcare.
-I am currently exploring various problems in Adverserial Machine Learning.
+My primary research interests lie in building secure, private and usable systems for the at-risk population.
 I also care about reclaiming digital privacy and anonymity from the hands of our corporate overlords.

-Pronunciation: Na-man Goo-ptaa.
+Pronunciation: Na-man.
 First name rhymes with "summon".

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.